ulikoehler/YakDB/YakServer/doc/external-protocol.md

     0x01: Failure (unspecified)

 Keys returned are:
-    - OPEN: "true" if open, "false" otherwise
+    - 'Open': "true" if open, "false" otherwise
     - Any key being allowed in the Table open request

 -------------------------------